Song Cycle (album): Retrospective assessments and legacy

 In his 2010-published 33⅓ book covering the album, Richard Henderson writes that the album's legacy has been largely eclipsed by that of the Beach Boys' unfinished Smile album, leading many "to conclude that Song Cycle was little more than ... a pale simulation of the glory that might have been SMiLE."
-Beach Boys biographer Peter Ames Carlin reflected on the album as a challenging and often perplexing listening experience; despite owning it for decades and appreciating its ambition, he described it as demanding full attention and a departure from conventional expectations of popular music: "I found it inscrutable and—how can I put this?—an experience that was something other than fun. ...
+Beach Boys biographer Peter Ames Carlin viewed the album as a challenging listening experience: "I found it inscrutable and—how can I put this?—an experience that was something other than fun. ...
 I like eccentric art.
 But Song Cycle threw me off time after time."
 Barney Hoskyns decreed that Song Cycle marked the zenith of "baroque and kaleidoscopic" pop music in the 1960s, advancing "the experimentation of Smile into a completely new sphere of intellectual brilliance".
 In 2017, Song Cycle was ranked 93 on Pitchforks list of the finest albums of the 1960s.

 AllMusic reviewer Jason Ankeny described Song Cycle as an ambitious fusion of orchestral and classical influences within a pop framework.
-He highlighted its thematic cohesion and incorporation of diverse American musical styles—including bluegrass, ragtime, and show tunes—and characterized the "one-of-a-kind" album as a collision of historical genres with 1960s progressive sensibilities, though "occasionally overambitious and at times insufferably coy".
+He afforded attention to its thematic cohesion and incorporation of diverse American musical styles—including bluegrass, ragtime, and show tunes—and characterized the "one-of-a-kind" album as a collision of historical genres with 1960s progressive sensibilities, though "occasionally overambitious and at times insufferably coy".
 Pitchfork contributor Mike Powell, writing in a 2012 editorial, felt the album's "fussy" arrangements were its most striking quality, coupled with its "defiantly pre-rock" musical heritage: "40s lounge, big-budget film scores, early American folksong, music for bright drinks with umbrellas in them."

 Reviewing its 2012 Bella Union reissue, Pitchforks Jayson Greene challenged the prevailing view that Song Cycle is "impenetrable", arguing that its accessibility depends on listeners' expectations: approaching it as a conventional singer-songwriter record would be disorienting, whereas embracing its surreal, historical pastiche—comparable to "a midnight stroll through a Civil War memorabilia museum" animated into song—reveals its idiosyncratic appeal.
 He recognized Parks' "peculiar" vocal delivery as "dripping with ill will", framing him as a "wiseguy pipsqueak" critiquing the grandeur he orchestrates.
-The lyrics' themes of artistic struggle and societal disparity, paired with Parks' ambivalence toward beauty and refinement, imbue the work with a "melancholy depth", according to Greene, who viewed this tension as central to the album's enduring resonance.
+The lyrics' themes of artistic struggle and societal disparity, paired with Parks' ambivalence toward beauty and refinement, imbue the work with a "melancholy depth", according to Greene, who viewed this tension as central to the album's appeal.

-Reflecting on the album, Waronker acknowledged his role in enabling Parks’ uncompromised vision, stating he chose not to obstruct Parks’ creative direction despite potential criticisms of self-indulgence.
+Reflecting on the album, Waronker acknowledged his role in enabling Parks' uncompromised vision, stating he chose not to obstruct Parks' creative direction despite potential criticisms of self-indulgence.
 He added that his own association with Song Cycle had held greater personal significance than "99% of the hit records I've been involved with."